mlogic1/auto-wallpaper/README.md

 # auto-wallpaper
-a script that updates your wallpaper every day
+Update your wallpaper every day automatically.

+Application runs in system tray image-here

+Choose wallpaper size
+image-here

+Wallpapers provided by Bing Image Of The Day.